Didn’t get a chance to catch up with the latest research this summer? Here are 22 of the most interesting research posts from July and August 2017.

 13. How many carbs should you eat?

-14. Athletes sleep better and perform better in the afternoon vs. the morning
+14. Athletes sleep better and perform better when training in the afternoon vs. the morning

 15. Strength training may save your life one day

 16. The best training program is the one tailored to your genetics

 17. Many positive anecdotes about supplements are probably placebo

 19. BCAAs before a ‘fasted’ training may not just be useless but actually harmful